flexera-public/policy_templates/cost/azure/reserved_instances/utilization/README.md

 ## What it does

 This Policy Template leverages the [Azure EA API for Reserved Instance Utilization](https://docs.microsoft.com/en-us/rest/api/billing/enterprise/billing-enterprise-api-reserved-instance-usage#request-for--reserved-instance-usage-summary).
 It will notify only if utilization of a RI falls below the value specified in the `Show RI's with utilization below this value` field.
-It examines the RI utilization for the prior 7 days (starting from 2 days ago) in making this determination.
+It examines the RI utilization for the prior 7 days or 30 days (starting from 2 days ago) in making this determination.

 ## Input Parameters

 This policy has the following input parameters required when launching the policy.

-- *Enrollment ID* - the Azure EA enrollment ID
+- *Enrollment ID* - Your Azure EA Enrollment ID
+- *Azure Endpoint* - Azure Endpoint to access resources
+- *Look Back Period* - The number of days of past Azure Reservation Utilization data to analyze
-- *Show RI's with utilization below this value* - Number between 1 and 100
+- *Show Reservations with utilization below this value (%)* - Number between 1 and 100
 - *Email addresses of the recipients you wish to notify* - A list of email addresses to notify

 ## Policy Actions